 Changes of selected Legal Aspects

-The national minimum wage will take effect from no later than 1 May 2018 and not 2017 as falsely published in some press.
-Currently 6.6-million workers earn less than R3‚500‚ the national minimum wage for a month of 40 hour weeks.
-The national minimum wage will be overseen by a National Minimum Wage Commission, which will decide on annual increases considering a number of factors‚ including inflation‚ productivity and growth in gross domestic product.
+The national minimum wage came into force and effect on 1 May 2018.
+Currently, 6.6-million workers earn less than R3‚500‚ the national minimum wage for a month of 44-hour-weeks and based on a minimum of ZAR 20.00 per hour.
+The national minimum wage is overseen by a National Minimum Wage Commission, which will decide on annual increases considering a number of factors‚ including inflation‚ productivity and growth in gross domestic product.

 The s12I Tax Incentive, which was designed to support Greenfield investments (i.e. new industrial projects that utilise only new and unused manufacturing assets), as well as Brownfield investments (i.e. expansions or upgrades of existing industrial projects) is coming to an end due to budget restraints of SARS.
 The incentive, which offers support for both capital investment and training, was extended until 31 December 2017 and will not be extended again.
 Applications have therefore to be submitted o or before that date, while reliable sources within SARS have already confirmed that the applications received until now already exceed the given budget significantly.

 Into SA eTUBE

 YouTube Channel dedicated to Doing Business in Sub-Saharan Africa